- Bumper-To-Bumper training covering every system

 - Students attend class four (4) days per week on various schedules.

-- Program length is approximately 55 weeks – all schedules.
+- Program length is approximately 15 months (including breaks and holidays) – all schedules.

 - At the successful completion of the program, the student will receive a Diploma in Automotive Technology.